 Named for C B Fry's great friend, the Indian prince Sir K.S.
 Ranjitsinhji, known universally as "Ranji".
 An elegant batsman for both Sussex and England despite only taking the game up at Cambridge, Ranji more or less invented the leg glance and India's domestic one-day cricket tournament is named after him.

 A lovely, romantic room at the front of the house, with flamingo-strewn wallpaper, panelling behind the bed and double-ended bath in the room.
-There is a separate shower room for traditionalists, complete with underfloor heating, walk-in shower and views toward Claife Heights to the west.
+There is a separate shower room for traditionalists, with walk-in shower and views toward Claife Heights to the west.

 First floor front